mlandis/phyddle/docs/source/overview.rst

 Pipeline
 --------

+A standard phyddle analysis runs five steps -- *Simulate*, *Format*, *Train*, *Estimate*, and *Plot* -- in order.

 .. _setting_description_dir:

 Step directories
 ^^^^^^^^^^^^^^^^

-A standard phyddle analysis assumes all work is stored within a single project directory.
+In general, each phyddle analysis will store all work within a single project directory.
 Work from each step, however, is stored into different subdirectories.